RJGalloway/Data-Extraction-and-Analysis-System/RPiHadoop/raspiHadoopPt4.md

 # Installing Spark

-!This willinstall spark, and it can run in standalone mode, but I failed to get it to launch properly with Hadoop.
+!This will install spark, and it can run in standalone mode, but I failed to get it to launch properly with Hadoop.
 Therefore no further testing could be done with spark at this time!

 Installation of Apache Spark is very easy.
 In your home directory `~/`, get the latest [Apache Spark built for Hadoop 2.7](https://spark.apache.org/downloads.html), extract it and then move it to /opt: